 GCSE English Language is one of the core qualifications needed to secure employment and progress to universities.

-A recent grade D at GCSE or a level 2 equivalent is essential although a diagnostic assessment, prior to enrolment, may determine course suitability.
+A recent grade D or grade 3 at GCSE or a level 2 equivalent is essential although a diagnostic assessment, prior to enrolment, may determine course suitability.

-If you haven’t a GCSE D in the subject, the College runs English functional skills workshops, which you could join to develop your skills before moving onto the GCSE.
+If you haven’t got a GCSE D or grade 3 in the subject, the College runs English Functional Skills workshops, that you could join to develop your skills before moving onto GCSE.